ITMGroup-Desarrollo/roatan-web/src/ports/en/blue-parrot.md

 ---

 Top spot for seafood lovers!
-Delicious, fresh, and unique, Blue Parrot's menu is an experience you must enjoy upon arrival!
+Delicious, fresh, and unique, Blue Parrot's menu is an experience you must enjoy&nbspupon&nbsparrival!